esaul314/norn-cms/README.md

 Note that according to the above, we can serve 46 requests in just 1 second, processing 10 requests in parallel.
 That's a regular HTML5 page on an OpenVZ VPS.
 Let's round it up to 50, and ask this - how many companies with a $19/year webserver budget really need to service 50 pages per second?
-Even so, we can easily double that if we introduced another VPS (this one at $6/year) to serve as a load balancer and a cache server.
+Even so, we can more than double that if we introduced another VPS (this one at $6/year) to serve as a load balancer and a cache server.

 ## NornCMS in the wild